analysiscenter/batchflow/batchflow/models/validator/README.md

 # Validator

-Validator is an instrument to unify the process of model validation.
-To wrap your model you need:
+Validator is an instrument to unify the process of model training and validation.
+To make model API, you need:
-- make validator-class inherited from `BaseValidator` with `train` and `inference` methods (see details below)
+- make validator-class inherited from `BaseValidator` with `train` and `inference` methods (see details below),
-- configure validator by `validator.yaml`
+- configure validator by `validator.yaml`.

 ## Validator class
 How to cook your own validator: